 - 9.2.1 At a Cabinet meeting held in September 2018 several proposed changes regarding CIL were approved.
-These included: - The proposal to appoint a CIL Implementation Officer funded from the 5% for CIL administration - That the existing principle to pass 25% of the available 'District' CIL funding to Hampshire County Council cease with immediate effect. - That from 2019 to 2022, £1m of CIL receipts be used to fund community proposals with a value of between £10,000 and £200,000 which would be submitted as part of a bid invitation open (members, parish councils, community groups etc.) Bids would be submitted between 1st January and 31st March each year (details of the assessment methodology to be delegated to the Corporate Head of Regulatory in consultation with the Portfolio Holder for Built Environment) - That the revised Regulation 123 List be consulted upon with key partners and any proposed amendments be presented to Cabinet in January 2019 - 9.2.2 In June 2019 the post of CIL Implementation Officer commenced to take forward the programme of CIL funded schemes.
+These included: - The proposal to appoint a CIL Implementation Officer funded from the 5% for CIL administration - That the existing principle to pass 25% of the available 'District' CIL funding to Hampshire County Council cease with immediate effect. - That from 2019 to 2022, £1m of CIL receipts be used to fund community proposals with a value of between £10,000 and £200,000 which would be submitted as part of a bid invitation open (members, parish councils, community groups etc.) Bids would be submitted between 1st January and 31st March each year (details of the assessment methodology to be delegated to the Corporate Head of Regulatory in consultation with the then, Portfolio Holder for Built Environment) - That the revised Regulation 123 List be consulted upon with key partners and any proposed amendments be presented to Cabinet in January 2019 - 9.2.2 In June 2019 the post of CIL Implementation Officer commenced to take forward the programme of CIL funded schemes.
 This included both the community proposals which came forward as a result of the bidding process, and those projects which would be taken forward by the city council.
-CIL funding was allocated as part of this process on an annual basis and agreed by Cabinet. - 9.2.3 Since CIL was adopted by the City Council there have been various amendments to the CIL regulations.
+CIL funding was allocated as part of this process on an annual basis and agreed by Cabinet. - 9.2.3 Since CIL was adopted by the City Council there have been various amendments to the CIL Regulations.
 The most recent 'The Community Infrastructure Levy (Amendment) (England) (No.2) Regulations 2019 replaced the Regulation 123 List with a requirement to publish an Infrastructure Funding Statement, containing an Infrastructure List.
 The Infrastructure Funding Statement is a reporting mechanism covering the collection, and allocation of funds in relation to both CIL and s106 planning obligations.
 It was required to be published by 31st December 2020 and each subsequent year, thereafter.
 The Infrastructure List sets out the future priorities for CIL spending and replaced the previous Regulation 123 List.
-A link to the Infrastructure Funding Statement can be found here.
+A link to the Infrastructure Funding Statement can be found here. - 9.2.4 Although agreed outside of the monitoring period, in early 2023 a review of CIL was undertaken, which recommended that the remaining unallocated CIL funds, should be split into three ring-fenced pots.
+The remaining unallocated CIL would be attributed as follows: 30% would be ring-fenced to support County Council schemes, 10% would be ring-fenced to support Health and Community schemes, and 60% would be ring-fenced to support City Council led schemes.
+The recommendation for this approach was agreed by Cabinet in July 2023 (CAB3385) and will influence the way CIL is allocated and spent in the future.

-9.3 Reporting for 2021/22
+9.3 Reporting for 2022/23

-9.3.1 During the monitoring year 2021/22, £2,783,304.48 of CIL was collected by Winchester
+9.3.1 During the monitoring year 2022/23, £1,734,443.55 of CIL was collected by Winchester City Council.

-City Council.
 The figure below sets out the amount of CIL collected, passed on to Parish Councils (including Winchester Town Account), and retained during the monitoring period and compares it with the previous five years.
 For more information on this please see Appendix 7 - table 7.1